Treeofsavior/EnglishTranslation/README.md

 1. Latest translations have been updated. (**NEW**)

-2. All unused lines have been marked with {memo X} in front of the lines.
+2. Please send a separate Pull Request for EACH FILE.

+3. Please use the latest file version before editing the translations

-3. Have you checked out our official Forums?
+4. Have you checked out our official Forums?
 Click [**HERE**](https://forum.treeofsavior.com/) move to the forums for discussion.
 Please login and click on the github icon to link your github account to it as well.

-4. Please use the latest file version before editing the translations :)

 5. Scroll down for a preview of how real-time translation works in game!